nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 * **The stakeholders and important players in this project**

 **Urška Sršen** - co-founder and chief creative officer - believes that analysing smart device fitness data could help the company grow.
+Background as an artist.

 **Bellabeat executive team** - the panel that I will present my findings to.